elna-ai/elna-vector-db/README.md

 Welcome to our new vector_database project and to the internet computer development community.

-# What is ELNA's VectodDB
+# What is ELNA's VectorDB

 It is an open-source and fully on-chain vector database and vector similarity search engine, that helps AI applications on ICP.